astroumd/lmtoy/docs/webrun.md

      ..../work_lmt/                                       top level WORK_LMT used by pipeline lmtoy_run/lmtoy_PID/                   script generator used by pipeline
+                   sbatch/
+                   tmp/
-                   PID/                                   The PI has web-read-access to this tree via index.html dir4dv/                            temporary files for archive submission (not needed for webrun) dirzip/                            ZIP files of the SRDP and SDFITS data (links to these will be provided) O1/                                obsnum directories with full results of pipeline O2/
+                   PID/                                   The PI has web-read-access to this tree via index.html dir4dv/                            temporary files for archive submission (not needed for webrun) dirzip/                            ZIP files of the SRDP and SDFITS data (links to these will be provided)
+                       O1/                                obsnum directories with full results of pipeline O2/
                        ..
-                       session.dat                        this file contains session entries "1" and "2"
-                       Session-1/                         PIS=session-1 is the new WORK_LMT for this webrun session lmtoy_run/lmtoy_PID/
+                       Session-1/                         PIS=session-1 is the new WORK_LMT for this webrun session sbatch/
+                                 tmp/
+                                 lmtoy_run/lmtoy_PID/     git clone + session lmtoy_PID copy

                                  PID/O1/                  only one PID in this session O2/
                                      ..